mcgaritydotme/shortcuts/README.md

 ### Create Meeting Notes ###

-Creates a brand-new Bear note, pre-populated with sections to capture meeting attendees & minutes, then "pre-file" them into a #Work/Meetings tag.
+Creates a brand-new Bear note, pre-populated with sections to capture meeting attendees & minutes, then "pre-file" them into a customer-specific tag under #Work/Meetings.

 ## [Day One](day_one)